Enrollment for the 2023-2024 school year is currently closed.

-Tours are available by appointment on Mondays and Fridays at the Peter Noyes Elementary School, 280 Old Sudbury Road.
+Tours are available during the school year by appointment at the Peter Noyes Elementary School, 280 Old Sudbury Road.
 Please contact email@example.com, or (978) 639-3204 to set up a tour.

 *Location & scheduling are subject to change according to district needs, and may shift from year to year.*